-Hi everybody, this is Ben Frear, a Charlotte Immigration Lawyer, practicing Immigration Law across the country.
+Hi everybody, this is Ben Frear, an Immigration Lawyer, practicing Immigration Law across the country.
 In this post I am going to cover eight things that you should know about going from green card to citizenship.
 The goal of this post is to inform you about the process.
-However, given the pitfalls that you could encounter during the citizenship process, I encourage you to seek the advice of an immigration lawyer who will be able to guide you through the process
+However, given the pitfalls that you could encounter during the citizenship process, I encourage you to seek the advice of an immigration lawyer who will be able to guide you through the process.

 The first thing to know is that citizenship is only available to lawful permanent residents.

 In the past, people have reached out to me who were in the United States on a temporary non-immigrant visa.
 They asked me if they could go directly from a temporary visa status to citizenship status.
 I had to tell them no. Of course, people on a temporary visa can eventually become US citizens.
 But, before they apply for citizenship, they first have to become lawful permanent residents(green card holders).

 The second thing to know is that you have to have a green card for a number of years before you can apply for citizenship.

 The number of years that you have to wait depends on how you obtained your green card.
 If you obtained your green card through marriage you can apply for citizenship after having your green card for three years.
 If you obtained your green card in some other way, you will have to wait five years before you can apply.

 Third, you have to demonstrate that you have been physically present in the US.

 Physical presence means that you have been in the United States for at least 30 months during the five year period leading up to your application.
 So, to determine eligibility you look back five years and count the months.
 If you can count 30 months spent in the United States during the past five years, then you meet the requirement of physical presence.
 If not, you will have to wait.

 Fourth, you will have to prove that you had continuous presence in the United States over a three or five year period depending on how you obtained your green card.